ChuckTG/Segment_Removal_Pytorch_FCN-ResNet/README.md

 ![](examples/example.png)

 ## References
-The FCN-ResNet is loaded from [torchvision.models.segmentation](https://github.com/pytorch/vision/tree/master/torchvision/models/segmentation) and it is a [Fully Convolutional Network](https://arxiv.org/abs/1605.06211) as proposed by Evan Shelhamer et.al and has the ResNet-101 model as backbone.
+The FCN-ResNet is loaded from [torchvision.models.segmentation](https://github.com/pytorch/vision/tree/master/torchvision/models/segmentation), it is a [Fully Convolutional Network](https://arxiv.org/abs/1605.06211) as proposed by Evan Shelhamer et.al and has the ResNet-101 model as backbone.